-Enhanced disclosure and barring checks are carried out on all staff who work with or have access to the children's area regularly.
-Checks are repeated every three years and staff contracts outline the requirement to report any new convictions.
+Enhanced disclosure and barring checks are carried out on all staff who work with or have access to the children/vulnerable adult's area regularly.
+This check is repeated every three years and staff contracts outline the requirement to report any new convictions.